-Adopt a precautionary approach aimed at minimising the risks associated with climate change.
+21. [Paragraph on hold; version used for the informal discussions] [Australia, USA: limit ref to Paris Agreement to one single paragraph in the document] [Switzerland, Grenada, Estonia, Bulgaria, New Zealand, Norway, Netherlands, Poland, Sweden, Ireland, Togo, USA, Germany, Canada: keep original para] [Saint Vincent and the Grenadines, Cook Islands, Grenada, Chile, Panama, Argentina, Mexico] Encourage to [Argentina, USA, Uruguay, Brazil] Adopt a precautionary approach aimed at minimising the risks associated with climate change.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
 Moreover, for many natural and cultural systems, adaptation in the face of these risks is expected to be more challenging at 2°C of global warming than at 1.5°C, especially in developing countries.
-In view of this, the implementation by all States Parties of a precautionary approach that pursues pathways limitlimiting the global average temperature increase to 1.5°C with no or limited overshoot, consistent with commitments to implement the Paris Agreement, is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
-Uncertainty (i.e., lack of scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.
+In view of this, [Brazil, Saudi Arabia: remove amendment] [USA, Argentina] enhancing collective efforts towards achieving the long-term goals of the Paris agreement is critical for the protection, conservation and management of the cultural and natural heritage. // the implementation by all States Parties of [Argentina, Uruguay]a precautionary approach that pursues pathways [Saudi Arabia] to hold the temperature well below 2°C above pre-industrial levels and to limit the temperature increase to 1.5°C limiting the global average temperature increase [Grenada, South Africa, Saint Vincent and the Grenadines: keep] [Saudi Arabia]consistent with [Saudi Arabia] the implementation of the commitments made under [Japan] the Paris Agreement, [Canada: remove amendment] [Brazil, Argentina, Uruguay, South Africa, Egypt, Russia, Peru, Chile, Saudi Arabia, Panama, Panel Mexico] taking into account the principle of common but differentiated responsibilities and respective capabilities (CBDR-RC), is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
+[Grenada: keep] [Argentina, Uruguay] [Saint Vincent and the Grenadines, Grenada, Argentina] full

 21. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

-Anticipate, avoid and minimise harm to protect the heritage of Outstanding Universal Value.
-Considering that climate change threatens both World Heritage properties and the future well-being of people through harmful and negative consequences, some of which are potentially irreversible, States Parties to the Convention and all World Heritage stakeholders and rights holders are urged to take appropriate measures, within their, to anticipate, avoid and minimise harm, consistent with their obligations under the World Heritage Convention to protect the world's natural and cultural heritage considered to be of Outstanding Universal Value.
+[Approved on 31/01/2023] Anticipate, avoid and minimise harm to protect the heritage of Outstanding Universal Value.
+Considering that climate change threatens both World Heritage properties and the future well-being of people through harmful and negative consequences, some of which are potentially irreversible, States Parties to the Convention and all World Heritage stakeholders and rights holders are urged to take appropriate measures, within their capabilities, to anticipate, avoid and minimise harm, consistent with their obligations under the World Heritage Convention to protect the world's natural and cultural heritage considered to be of Outstanding Universal Value, as well as in consistency with other relevant multilateral environmental agreements.

 Use best available knowledge, generated through disciplinary, interdisciplinary and transdisciplinary processes, including from scientists, researchers, site managers, Indigenous Peoples and local communities.
-Proposed actions should be based on, and guided by, the best available disciplinary, interdisciplinary and transdisciplinary knowledge, that is developed by researchers, practitioners and Indigenous Peoples and local communities, working together to address climate change as a persistent problem.
+Proposed actions should be [Saudi Arabia]informed/supported by the best available disciplinary, interdisciplinary and transdisciplinary knowledge, that is developed by researchers, practitioners and Indigenous Peoples and local communities, working together to address climate change as a persistent problem.
 The heritage management decision-making process should be informed by this ‘best available knowledge’ approach and the different types of knowledge generated.
 They also should meet the highest standards of research integrity and be rigorous and transparent in their analysis of the climate risks including estimates of uncertainty, and undertake rigorous impact assessments on potential threats to Outstanding Universal Value to provide decision-makers with insight into, and understanding of, the underlying risks as well as opportunities, and guidance for the formulation of long-term strategies.